AlivadTheImpala/school_vault/Networking Key Terms.md

 Device Driver: this is a program that provides a software interface to hardware connected to a computer.
 This allows the program to drive the hardware, take commands and send them back to the program.

 FAT: File Allocation Table, this was a file system standard developed originally for floppy disks and then later adapted to HDD's.
-It was used as the default standard on windows
+It was used as the default standard on windows prior to windows xp.

+FAT32: